 About Kenfield Hall

-The garden was neglected for 90 years as the house was used for different purposes before being restored as a private home 20 years ago.
-Since then, the estate has been replanted extensively with native trees and hedgerows, and a programme established to restore the gardens, with care taken to integrate new buildings into the AONB landscape.
+Much of the grounds were previously neglected for 90 years, prior to being restored as a private home 20 years ago.
+Since then, the estate has been replanted extensively with native trees and hedgerows, and a program established to restore the grounds.
+The garden itself includes pockets of long grass and wild flowers throughout, to act a habitat and food source for pollinating insects.

-The current owners have restored the 18th century formal sunken garden to the rear of the house, with the central circular pool with its ornamental statue set in a lawn quartered by brick paths, and the whole surrounded by raised mixed herbaceous beds.
+The owners have restored the 18th century formal sunken garden to the rear of the house, with the central circular pool with its ornamental statue set in a lawn quartered by brick paths, and the whole surrounded by raised mixed herbaceous beds.
+Adjacent to this is an impressive wooden arched colonnade, leading through to a rose garden surrounded by box hedging which has been organically managed against both box moth caterpillar and box blight.

 Parts of the garden continue to be restored and developed and this presents a unique opportunity to see how they are put together, the thought processes behind the decisions, through to the landscaping and planting.